upydotmoe/issues/README.md

-Submit your report here => https://github.com/upyapp/issues/issues
+Feel free to submit your report here => https://github.com/upyapp/issues/issues, by submitting a report here, you are helping to reduce our workload in testing our website.
+Thank you for your assistance. ✪ ω ✪

 #### # Before submitting issue-
 please clearly explain the issue, and avoid submitting duplicate reports.
 Additionally, please include a screenshot of the issue, and provide details on how and when the problem occurred.
 Also, please be kind and respectful to one another in this community.